CASTELO ARCHAEOLOGICAL PROJECT

 Transportation

 Students are expected to provide their own transportation to and from Portugal (Lisbon airport) as airfare is not included in the tuition.
 Once in Portugal, transportation will be provided by the field school.
-Upon arrival at the Lisbon airport on Sunday, August 6th, students will be greeted by either Rui, Bianca, or Pouca and brought as a group to Redondo.
-At the end of the three week session or four week session, students will be brought back to the Lisbon airport or elsewhere in the city if they plan to stay in Portugal a while longer after the project.
+Upon arrival at the Lisbon airport on Sunday, July 27 (5 week session) OR Sunday, August 10 (3 week session), students will be greeted by either Rui, Bianca, or Pouca and brought as a group to Redondo.
+At the end of the three week/five week session, students will be brought back to the Lisbon airport.
 Please inform us of your travel plans as far in advance as possible.

 Meals

 On weekdays, the field school provides students with three meals per day.
 Breakfast is provided at the dig house and students are expected to prepare it themselves.
 Lunch is served at a local restaurant.
 Dinner is provided by a local restaurant but eaten at home.
 Students should expect to eat a great deal of local Alentejan cuisine.
 The project will do its best to accommodate dietary needs, but students must inform us of any dietary requirements, and/or allergies in their forms.
-Due to the nature of Alentejan cuisine, we are able to accommodate vegetarian diets, but any other dietary requirements must be discussed with one of the directors.
+Due to the nature of Alentejan cuisine, we are able to accommodate vegetarian diets (which may involve students doing some cooking for themselves, particularly for dinner, with ingredients provided), but any other dietary requirements must be discussed with one of the directors.

 Picture